sjsrey/ors/ors_address.md

 Complexity in doing science, computational burden, and related technological developments are challenging the traditional scientific publishing model.
 No longer does a regular length paper in a hardbound journal adequately capture the scientific process underlying a research effort.
-As a result, reproducibility is almost invariably not possible in the current model.
+As a result, reproducibility is almost invariably impossible in the current model.
 The open science model offers a way out of this morass.